telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

 ## Templates

-The AutoComplete widget uses Kendo UI templates to enable control over how an item and pop-up header is rendered.
-For detailed description of the capabilities and syntax of the templates, please refer to the [documentation](/framework/templates/overview).
+The AutoComplete widget uses Kendo UI templates to enable control over the way an item and a pop-up header is rendered.
+For more information on the capabilities and syntax of the templates, refer to the [documentation]({% slug overview_kendoui_templatescomponent %}).

 ### Item Templates